hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/152_what_have_i_learnt.md

 there is no Kama; where there is Kama, there Rama is not.
 Night and day can never exist together."
-The voice of the ancient sages proclaim to us, "If you desire to attain God, you will have to renounce Kâma-Kânchana (lust and possession).
-The Samsâra is unreal, hollow, void of substance.
+The voice of the ancient sages proclaim to us, "If you desire to attain God, you will have to renounce Kāma-Kānchana (lust and possession).
+The Samsāra is unreal, hollow, void of substance.
 Unless you give it up, you can never reach God, try however you may.
 If you cannot do that, own that you are weak, but by no means lower the Ideal.
 Do not cover the corrupting corpse with leaves of